Marco Cavarzere is a Fellow of the Kolleg from September 2024 to February 2025.

 Marco Cavarzere studied history and literature at the Scuola Normale Superiore of Pisa, where he earned his Ph.D.
-In 2014 he obtained an Alexander-von-Humboldt post-doctoral fellowship at the Ludwig-Maximilians-Universität of Munich and from 2017 to 2020 he was wissenschatlicher Mitarbeiter at the chair of early modern history of the University of Frankfurt (prof. Birgit Emich).
-From 2021 he works at the University Ca´ Foscari of Venice.
+In 2014, he obtained an Alexander-von-Humboldt post-doctoral fellowship at the Ludwig-Maximilians-Universität Munich and from 2017 to 2020 he was research associate at the chair of Early Modern History at the Goethe University Frankfurt a.
+M. (Prof. Birgit Emich).
+In 2021, he became Assistant Professor and subsequently Associate Professor of Early Modern History at the University Ca´ Foscari of Venice.

 Unity and diversity in the papal courts of the early modern period